F Seven tips to write on your New Year's Travel Resolutions - jeepneyjinggoy

 Sun, tan, dip, frolic!
 Santorini, anyone?

-Throw caution to the wind.
-Whenever the chance arises, jump at it.
-How often does the opportunity come?
-File your leave and hop on the next ride to your dream destination.
+Travel trip #6: Throw caution to the wind.
+Whenever a chance to travel arises, jump at it.
+How often does opportunity knock?
+File that leave and hop on the next ride to your dream destination.
 Remember that nothing is coincidental.

-Whenever the window to travel opens, then it is for you, it's fate.
+Whenever the window to travel opens, then it is for you.
+It's fated.
 You asked for it, didn't you?
-Do not make excuses that you have this project to finish, a meeting, etc. All these can be arranged, you have three choices to consider- finish it, postpone it or take it with you.
-Technology is on your side- computers and mobile phone.
+Do not make excuses that you have this project to finish, a meeting, etc. All these can be arranged.
+You have three choices to consider: finish, postpone, or take work with you.
+Technology, aka computers and mobile phones, is on your side.

 Take the jeep while you're at it.
-Take whatever mode of transportation available to get to where you want to go.
-Be it bike, tricycle, jeep, car, boat, plane or the combination any two or more, the journey is as important as the destination.
-See the fun in everything, it's a learning process.
+Take whatever mode of transportation is available to get to where you want to go, be it the bike, tricycle, jeep, car, ship or a plane.
+The journey is as important as the destination.
+Find the joy in everything along the way!
+Traveling is also a learning process.
 What if you plan to be a tourist guide eventually?
 It's always best to know all aspects of the expedition.

 Scour the antique markets of Turkey!